kklusd/Unlearning/README.md

 # Basic unlearning method
-This is our Capstone project of Machine Unlearning There are total 3 different Unlearning methods including: bad_teaching and scrub which based distillation framework; neggrad which directly uses negative gradient(gradient ascent) of forget samples.
+This is our Capstone project of Machine Unlearning
+3 different Unlearning methods are included: bad_teaching and scrub which based on Knowledge Distillation framework; neggrad directly using negative gradient(gradient ascent) of forget samples.
-Besides, we have 2 self-supervised methods to help unlearning and all of both based on contrastive learning.
+Besides, we conduct 2 self-supervised methods to help unlearning, both of which are based on contrastive learning.

 # Self supervised
-The simpler one is directly compare the features similarity between model and model pretrained by simclr.
-The original one is implementing constrative learning during unlearning process, i.e. augment dataset then calculate similarity loss.
+The simpler one is directly comparing the features similarity between model and model pretrained by SimCLR.
+The original one is implementing constrative learning during unlearning process, i.e. augmenting dataset then calculating similarity loss.

 # Augment method
-In order to handle the small size instance-wise unlearning we implemented 2 generative method to augment forget dataset, feature level opengan and arpl and a simple augment method based on simple adjust the image like add some noise, random flip and so on.
+In order to handle the small size instance-wise unlearning query we implemented 2 generative method to augment forget dataset, feature level OpenGAN and ARPL and a simple augmentation method based on image simple adjustment such as adding some noise, random flips and so on.

 # Run the experiment